mattlockyer/near-collections/README.md

+# WIP

+This is an experimental repo.

-# React 17, Parcel with useContext and useReducer
+# (from boilerplate) React 17, Parcel with useContext and useReducer
 - Bundled with Parcel 2.0.1
 - *Minimal all-in-one state management with async/await support*